bringauto/fleet-management-http-api/README.md

 docker compose up --build
 ```

-# Installing project as a package
+# Installing as a package

 In the root folder, run
 ```bash